 - Players of sports that require side-to-side movements (like pickleball and tennis)

-Do you want to know if your butt is dead?
-Stand in front of a mirror and lift one of your legs!
+Now for some good news.
+It is easy to test for dead butt syndrome.
+If you want to know if your "butt is dead", stand in front of a mirror and lift one of your legs!
 If your hip on the same side as your lifted foot dips, then your glutes on the opposite side are weak.

 Now, how do you keep your rear alive?
 Even if your glutes are DOA, their demise is not forever.